andrewevans0102/andrew-evans-dev-v2/src/content/blog/2023-11-13-azure-signalr-service-intro.md

 3. an instance of the Azure SignalR Service
 4. one or more webclients that connect to the SignalR Service instance via the `negotiate` Azure Function

-The way the process works is basically the following (also copied from my sample project):
+The way the process works is basically the following:

 1. A web client calls a `negotiate` function which asks the SignalR service if a connection can be created.
 2. If successful, the web client then is given a persistent connection (via WebSocket) that is used to listen for messages